 Responsibilities will include, but are not limited to, the following:

-- Assist with other communications projects as needed as well as administrative or other tasks as assigned by director of communications.
+- Administrative or other tasks as assigned by director of communications.

 - U.S. work authorization